-Minimalist Data Wrangling with Python by Marek Gagolewski (About the Author) is envisaged as a student’s first introduction to data science, providing a high-level overview as well as discussing key concepts in detail.
+Minimalist Data Wrangling with Python is envisaged as a student’s first introduction to data science, providing a high-level overview as well as discussing key concepts in detail.
 We explore methods for cleaning data gathered from different sources, transforming, selecting, and extracting features, performing exploratory data analysis and dimensionality reduction, identifying naturally occurring data clusters, modelling patterns in data, comparing data between groups, and reporting the results.

 For many students around the world, educational resources are hardly affordable.
 Therefore, I have decided that this book should remain an independent, non-profit, open-access project (available both in PDF and HTML forms).
 Whilst, for some people, the presence of a “designer tag” from a major publisher might still be a proxy for quality, it is my hope that this publication will prove useful to those who seek knowledge for knowledge’s sake.

 Any bug/typo reports/fixes are appreciated.
 Please submit them via this project’s GitHub repository.
 Thank you.

 Copyright (C) 2022–2023 by Marek Gagolewski.
 Some rights reserved.
 This material is published under the Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License (CC BY-NC-ND 4.0).

 - 1. Getting started with Python